cvisionai/tator/doc/index.rst

 Python API
 ++++++++++

-PyTator is the python package to interface with the web services provided by tator.
+`tator-py` is the python package to interface with the web services provided by tator.

 The package is used to support writing algorithms that run within _Pipelines_